Telefonica/seed-bot/README.md

 npm run dev
 ```

 Now, you can type something to start talking with the bot.
-Just type:

-`Create a note with Hello world!`
+Just type "Create a note with Hello World".

-the bot will reply with the phrase `Note created: "Hello world!"`

 _Note: You need to be a member of [npmjs.com/org/telefonica](https://www.npmjs.com/org/telefonica).
 Ask tdaf@tid.es for access_